 Rawlinson, of Brixham, Devon, admitted false representation and forgery.

 Judge Philip Wassall told her: "You created layer upon layer of lies and blighted everyone you taught.
-There was not a single sign of regret."'Created a lie'
+There was not a single sign of regret."

 The court heard Rawlinson's forged documents included a masters degree in science psychology and a doctorate of science psychology from Glasgow Caledonian University and a BSc in Biochemistry from the University of Witwatersrand in South Africa.